-Additional Career Achievements and Controversies
+Additional Career Achievements and Challenges

-In addition to his achievements as an innovative institution builder and mentor of graduate students, Calvin Schmid was a highly productive scholar with a long list of publications in the flagship journals of sociology, criminology and demography.
+In addition to his achievements as an innovative institution builder and mentor of graduate students, Calvin Schmid was a highly productive scholar with a long list of publications in the flagship journals of sociology, criminology, and demography.
 His national reputation in these fields led to his election as a fellow of the American Association of the Advancement of Science and the American Statistical Association.
 At the height of his career in the 1950s and 1960s, he was elected to serve as president of three prestigious scholarly associations: Pacific Sociological Society, the Population Association of America, and Sociological Research Association.
 He was frequently called upon to serve as an advisor and consultant to federal and state agencies, including the Census Bureau and the United Nations.
 He also presented papers at conferences and learned societies, including international travel to meetings of the International Union for the Scientific Study of Population (IUSSP).
-Calvin Schmid was one of a couple of dozen leaders that created the modern field of demography in the mid-20th century.
+Calvin Schmid was one of the handful of scholars that created the modern field of demography in the mid-20th century.

-In 1942, Calvin Schmid served for several months as research director of the Wartime Civil Control Administration (WCCA) in San Francisco.
-The WCCA was the agency tasked with implementing President Franklin Roosevelt infamous Executive Order 9006 that authorized the internment of over 100,000 Japanese Americans, most of whom were American citizens, for the duration of the war (Daniels 1993, Shafer 1999).
+In 1942, Calvin Schmid served for several months as the research director of the Wartime Civil Control Administration (WCCA) in San Francisco.
+The WCCA was the agency tasked with implementing President Franklin Roosevelt infamous Executive Order 9006 that authorized the internment of over 100,000 Japanese Americans, most of whom were American citizens, for the duration of the war (Daniels 1993, 1997, Shafer 1999).
 Four decades later, the U.S. Government formally apologized for this heinous act and paid monetary compensation to the survivors as a recognition of the injustice.
 Yet, the hysteria following Pearl Harbor led to contemporary support of the decision by almost all political leaders, including then California Attorney General Earl Warren.
-Along with Census Bureau officials, Schmid probably identified geographic areas from the 1940 Census where Japanese Americans lived.
-The authoritative account on the role of the use of census data to locate Japanese

-Americans (Seltzer and Anderson 2000) concludes that small area tabulations and maps from the 1940 Census were used by the army to locate Japanese American population concentrations, but that the Bureau did not provide individual names and addresses of individuals.
+Seltzer and Anderson (2000) conclude that small area tabulations and maps from the 1940 Census were used by the army to locate Japanese American population concentrations in 1942, but that the Bureau did not provide individual names and addresses of individuals.

 The policy to incarcerate Japanese Americans was met by opposition in Seattle and particularly on the campus of the University of Washington, where over 250 Nisei (second generation-all US citizens) were enrolled (Shaffer 1999).
 Among the faculty outspoken in their opposition were Sociology Department Chair Jesse Steiner and UW President L.P.
 Sieg.
 Steiner and Sieg were instrumental in supporting UW teaching associate Frank Miyamoto to transfer to the University of Chicago (beyond the reach of the internment policy on the West Coast) where he completed his PhD during the war.
 Several UW graduate students, faculty members, and scholars noted that Schmid was personally opposed to the internment of Japanese Americans, though he did work for a short period for the Wartime Civil Control Administration (Van Arsdol and Wendling 1995, Raftery 2012, Shaffer 1999).
-The most active opponent of interment was Robert O'Brien (1975), UW sociology professor and dean, who became a national organizer to support Japanese students to continue their studies at colleges in the East and Midwest.
-In a 1975 interview, Robert O'Brien reflected on Schmid's role (quote from Seltzer and Anderson (2000):
+The most active opponent of the internment was Robert O'Brien (1975), a UW sociology professor and dean, who became the national organizer to support Japanese students to continue their studies at colleges in the East and Midwest.
+In a 1975 interview, Robert O'Brien reflected on Schmid's role (quote in Seltzer and Anderson (2000):